 As a business, Savic Motorcycles has always been about youthful passion.
-First there was Dennis himself, drawing motorbikes incessantly in his Perth living room as a teenager.
-Then, when he started building his first bike in 2018, Dennis enlisted another ambitious young engineer who was doing a computer engineering degree at the University of Wollongong.
-The challenge?
-Develop the software for Australia’s first high-performance electric motorcycle.
+First there was Dennis, drawing motorbikes incessantly in his living room as a teenager.
+Then, when he started to build his first bike in 2018, Dennis enlisted another ambitious young engineer who was doing a computer engineering degree at the University of Wollongong.

-When he finished his degree, Kim moved to Melbourne where he landed a coveted job as a software tester with a contractor to the Department of Defence, installing and debugging a variety of complex software.
+When he finished his degree, Kim moved to Melbourne where he landed a coveted job as a software tester with a contractor to the Department of Defence, installing and debugging a variety of complex software systems.
 But his passion for motorcycles kept him involved at Savic – and during the evenings and weekends, he continued to work on the preliminary software systems for the C-Series.
 It wasn’t long before Dennis offered him a full-time gig at Savic Motorcycles.

 Today, Kim leads the ongoing development of our vehicle-side software systems, laying the foundations for the C-Series’ digital instrument cluster, as well as the vehicle control unit, which is essentially the brain of the bike.

 “I get a lot of freedom at Savic in terms of what I get to work on and experience,” says Kim.
 “This, plus the awesome team that Dennis has built and the fact that we’re developing a cutting-edge motorcycle, really makes this a dream job for me.

 “The EV market is booming right now, and I love the idea of stuffing as much technology into these vehicles as we can to provide the ultimate riding experience.”